ibm-cloud-docs/secrets-manager/vault-api.md

 | `auto_rotate` | Determines whether Secrets Manager rotates your secret automatically. |
 | `interval` | Used together with the `unit` field to specify the rotation interval.
 Required if `auto_rotate` is set to `true`. |
 | `unit` | The time unit of the rotation interval.
 Allowable values are: `day`, `month` |
-{: caption="Create secret request parameters - Custom credentials" caption-side="top"}
+{: caption="Create secret request parameters - Custom credentials" caption-side="bottom"}
 {: #vault-create-secret-params-custom-credentials}
 {: tab-title="Custom credentials"}
 {: tab-group="vault-create-secret-params"}